 - Flexible people – we teach apprentices how to be good employees not just to be good at their job

 - Our support – our Careers Development Officer and Technical Training team will help you with every part of the apprenticeship, from recruitment through to training and qualification

-- An enhanced reputation – employing an apprentice demonstrates you are an employer that invests in young people
+- An enhanced reputation – employing an apprentice demonstrates you are an employer that invests in your employees’ development

 - Free training for your apprentice – the Department for the Economy will pay for all the apprentice training costs at the TTS training centre.